abelsj60/my-site/README.md

 ##### ∙ Data storage

-Data files are automatically grouped during build via code in each subdirectory's index.js.
-Each file mixes Markdown with front matter, which Webpack loads via the [yaml-frontmatter-loader](https://www.npmjs.com/package/yaml-frontmatter-loader).
-This allows for clean, centrally located data.
+Data is stored in files that mix Markdown with front matter.
+Each sub-directory's index.js automatically groups these files into an array during the build process.
+Webpack converts the front matter to JSON via the [yaml-frontmatter-loader](https://www.npmjs.com/package/yaml-frontmatter-loader).
+React handles the Markdown.

 ##### ∙ Home-page heartbeat